funkyfuture/inxs/docs/usage.rst

 .. _fixtures: https://docs.pytest.org/en/latest/fixture.html

 Line 4 defines something that is used more often in real world uses than here.
-A :class:`inxs.Rule` that tests the transformation root and its descendants for defined properties.
+A :class:`inxs.Rule` that tests the :term:`transformation root` and its descendants for defined properties.
 In the example all elements with a ``person`` tag will be passed to this :term:`handler function`:

 .. code-block:: python